Diabetes Awareness Month 2024: Ways to Participate as a Healthcare Provider

 - For pharmacists, the Action Guide for Community Pharmacists helps you reach people at high risk of developing diabetes.

-New advances in retinal imaging allow a wider range of providers to offer diabetic retinopathy screenings.
-IRIS is a teleretinal imaging solution that can be used to quickly perform screenings without always having to dilate the patient’s pupil.
-The image is then sent to the IRIS Reading Center (IRC), a network of licensed eye care providers, who review it and provide their diagnosis directly on the patient record.
-Because it seamlessly integrates into existing EMR processes, IRIS is helping providers improve quality measures without disrupting current workflows.
+New advances in retinal imaging are opening up more access to diabetic retinopathy screenings across patient populations.
+One example of this is the IRIS teleretinal imaging solution that can be used for efficient diabetic retinopathy exams.
+The image is then sent to the IRIS Reading Center (IRC), where a network of licensed eye care providers review it and provide their diagnosis directly on the patient record.

-To learn more about how IRIS helps you improve awareness and access to diabetes management while closing care gaps, schedule a consultation with us.
+To learn more about how IRIS helps raise awareness and access to diabetes management while closing care gaps, schedule a demo today.

 Diabetes Awareness Month FAQs: